-The pages that you accessed and the documents you downloaded
+The pages that you accessed and what you click on

 The previous site you visited

 We will make no attempt to identify you or your browsing activities beyond these details.
-The only exception is instances where your consent is given, or there is a legal requirement for us to do so.
+The only exception is instances where we are required to respond to an enquiry or complaint made by you or there is a legal requirement for us to do so.

 How we collect personal information

 We usually collect information directly from you or from another relevant source with your consent.
 This can include:

 Your employer and salary package provider (if you are employed) for details relating to your employment status or contributions made by you or your employer;

 Medical practitioners, doctors and other medical advisers.